bokeh/bokeh/sphinx/source/docs/user_guide/webgl.rst

   in WebGL.
 * When the scale is non-linear (e.g. log), the system falls back to 2D rendering.
-* Making selections does not work when there are more than 65k data points (due to the WebGL limitation that index buffers can only be uint16).
-* Making a selections of markers on Internet Explorer will reduce the size of the markers to 1 pixel (bug)
+* Making a selections of markers on Internet Explorer will reduce the size of the markers to 1 pixel (looks like a bug in IE).
 * Typical browsers restrict the number of GL contexts to 16.
 When there are many plots on one page, some are likely to produce wrong visual output.